College Catalog Fall 2016 - Spring 2017

-Delhi's Associate in Applied Science (A.A.S.) degree in Restaurant and Food Service Management offers food-preparation courses with extensive hands-on experience coupled with management courses in menu planning, purchasing, marketing, human resources, and financial management that prepare students for entry-level management positions in this dynamic field.
+Delhi's Associate's in Applied Science (AAS) degree in Restaurant and Food Service Management offers food preparation courses with extensive hands-on experience coupled with management courses that prepare students for entry-level management positions in this field.

-The Delhi chapter of the International Food Service Executives Association (IFSEA) is the student organization for Restaurant and Food Service Management majors.
-This international organization takes part in seminars and workshops and plans student tours to hospitality centers throughout the Northeast.
+The International Food Service Executives Association (IFSEA), the student organization for Restaurant and Food Service Management majors, takes part in seminars and workshops and plans student tours to hospitality centers throughout the Northeast.
 As members of IFSEA, students are eligible to apply for scholarships from the national chapter.

-Delhi also offers a bachelor degree in Hospitality Management with a concentration in Restaurant and Food Service Management.
-For information on this program, see the Hospitality Management program description.
+Delhi also offers a bachelor's degree in Hospitality Management with a concentration in Restaurant and Food Service Management.
+For information on this program, see the Hospitality Management BBA program description.

-SUNY Delhi students in all hospitality programs (Culinary Arts, Club Management, Hotel and Resort Management, Restaurant and Food Service Management, and Travel and Tourism Management) have successfully participated in the Walt Disney College Program for many years.
-Through this program, students work at Walt Disney World in Orlando, Florida, for six months in a unique working/learning experience.
-Students can earn SUNY Delhi course credit for the Disney courses offered as part of this program while they are working at Disney.
+SUNY Delhi students in all hospitality programs have successfully participated in the Walt Disney College Program at Walt Disney World in Orlando, Florida.
+This unique, six-month experience allows students to earn SUNY Delhi course credit for the Disney courses offered as part of this program while working at Disney.
 Any student interested in this special option should discuss it with his/her advisor early in their Delhi career.
-Disney courses include Communications, Leadership, Hospitality Management, Human Resources Management, Disney Marketing U, and Disney Experiential Learning.

 Each student must complete a minimum of 320 hours of work experience in a position related to the hospitality industry during the summer between the first and second years of study.
 This professional work experience enhances and complements classroom learning.
 Upon completion, students are evaluated by their employer and submit a comprehensive report.
 Faculty assist in finding job opportunities, but the student assumes responsibility for securing a position.